Does Acupuncture Really Work?

 There’s no clear answer as to whether acupuncture is a microneedle magic bullet.
 Although there’s much evidence that it often alleviates pain and successfully treats a range of symptoms and diseases, findings from clinical studies aimed at measuring its effectiveness are limited and inconclusive.
 Many skeptics argue that any benefits of getting stuck probably derive from a placebo effect.

 The vast majority of people who undergo acupuncture treatments believe them to be effective.

-In our surveys of acupuncture patients, providers receive quite favorable ratings: On average, acupuncturists are recommended about 93 percent of the time, which compares favorably with average ratings we get for massage therapists, physical therapists, and personal trainers.
+In our surveys of acupuncture patients, providers receive quite favorable ratings: On average, acupuncturists are recommended about 93 percent of the time, which is comparable to the average ratings we get for massage therapists, physical therapists, and physicians.

 How Playing Pincushion Lessens Pain

 Western medicine proposes several theories on how acupuncture works.
 One premise: It releases the body’s own painkillers, or endorphins.
 This theory is supported by research that indicates needle insertion prompts the flow of adenosine, a chemical that reduces inflammation.
 Another hypothesis, the Gate Control Theory of Pain, argues that the body shuts down pain receptors in response to acupuncture’s needling.